Despite Microsoft ending support for its Windows XP in 2014, many people continue to use this operating system.

 What is the best browser to use with Windows XP?

-Opera/Opera 36 is the best browser you can use on Windows XP by a fine margin.
-This is because the browser version available on the operating system packs some top-level security features.
+Opera/Opera 36 is the best browser on Windows XP by a fine margin.
+This is because the browser version on the operating system packs some top-level security features.

 Opera is known for its lightweight.
 Also, it uses limited system resources, which is one of the criteria for effectively running on old PCs.
 What’s more, this browser makes some of its latest features available.